 Applications may be submitted any time during the year.
 For priority consideration, please submit all application materials a minimum of 6 weeks prior to your intended start date.

-To be considered for admission to the associate of applied science in applied arts and science program, candidates must complete the online application form and fulfill the following requirements:
+To be considered for admission to the associate of applied science in Applied Arts and Sciences program, candidates must complete the online application form and fulfill the following requirements:

 - If you have never attended college previously, we require a high school transcript or copy of your GED or other high school equivalency document